top of page

 Certain people in power are personally enriching themselves through the suffering of families, young people and small children.
 Dirty money, corruption, power politics and economic interests keep the conflict alive.

 One of THE SENTRY's and the Clooney Foundation's heartfelt concerns is that war crimes should never be allowed to pay.
 There is only hope if the world community finds lasting solutions to the civil war in South Sudan.
-THE SENTRY's South Sudan experts JR Mailey and Brian Ababa discuss what those solutions might look like.
+THE SENTRY's South Sudan experts JR Mailey and Brian Adeba discuss what those solutions might look like.

 The story of hope is thus abstracted from a personal dream, a personal quest for happiness, to an inspiration for an entire movement, to a vision of the future for an entire country.
 The fate that unites people from different places, languages and cultures has already written a common story of hope.
 Hope extends beyond them, and it will always have the potential to influence traditions, people and even governments to create sustainable peace and prosperity.